binbard/cpp-virus/README.md

   I suggest not to try this :)

 - ### Nonstop Virus:
-  This was accidently created by me while working on something and I fixed that.
+  It was accidently created by me (Actually it is a bug ;) while working on something and I fixed that.
 So its source is not available;

 ----------------------------------------------------------------------------------